The Ultimate Guide to Starting and Building Your Consulting Business

 but it won't build your wallet.

 You need a clear roadmap of how you will engage prospects, nurture them, and convert them to clients.
-One proven way to do this is to move new contacts into an email sequence.
+One proven way to do this is to move new contacts into an email sequence that delivers value they want.
 If you are working with new LinkedIn contacts move them as quickly as possible out of LinkedIn and onto your email list.

 Try to make all prospect and client engagements a two-way value exchange.
 Don’t think about how you can sell them.
 Instead, think about ways you can help them and give them value such as white papers, industry trend forecasts, high-value newsletters, short webinars, etc.